awslabs/pgbouncer-fast-switchover/README.md

 - Publish custom CloudWatch metrics, enabling you to monitor specific query patterns and/or user interactions with your database(s).
 - Capture SQL DDL and COPY/Write Statements and wrap them into Kinesis `put-records` as input to the method described in Erik Swensson's most excellent post: [Building Multi-AZ or Multi-Region Amazon Redshift Clusters](https://blogs.aws.amazon.com/bigdata/post/Tx13ZDHZANSX9UX/Building-Multi-AZ-or-Multi-Region-Amazon-Redshift-Clusters)

-We'd love to hear your thoughts and ideas for pgbouncer-rr functions.
+We'd love to hear your thoughts and ideas for pgbouncer-fast-switchover functions.

 # Legal Notice